-Colorful, welcoming and diverse – That is how we experienced the Pride Festival in Portland, Oregon this year.
+Colorful, welcoming, and diverse – That is how we experienced the Pride Festival in Portland, Oregon this year.
 After the colorful pride parade where everyone was welcome to join along the route, the rainbow crowd arrived at the Waterfront of Willamette River to celebrate one of the largest donation-based pride festivals on the West Coast, even in the country.
 The LGBTQ+ organization behind Portland Pride is called Pride Northwest, a 501(c)3 non-profit organization based in Portland, Oregon.
-Already since the Mid 70s, gays, lesbian, trans, and queer people walk side by side for equality, love, and respect.
-Let us show you some of the best photos we were able to take.
+Already since the Mid-70s, gays, lesbians, trans, and queer people walk side by side for equality, love, and respect.
+Let us show you some of the best photos we could take.
 And don’t forget to watch the video by Matthew and Michael of their first-ever pride parade together (and of course, we are joining them!).

 “Transform, transcend, transgress the (cis)tem!”

 The day before the Portland Pride Parade on Sunday, the Greater Portland Trans Unity organized the 2019 edition of the Portland Trans Pride March.
 Taking the same route and ending at the Waterfront like the Portland Pride the day later, this event was one of the most colorful and diverse LGBTQ+ events we have ever attended.
-It was truly amazing to see and meet so many proud and young trans, non-binary, intersex, and two-spirit people enjoy the summer event at the Tom McCall Waterfront Park.
+It was truly remarkable to see and meet so many proud and young trans, non-binary, intersex, and two-spirit people enjoy the summer event at the Tom McCall Waterfront Park.

 “This year, on the 50th anniversary of the Stonewall Riots, we are called to celebrate, and we will do that.
 But we are also grieving.
 We are called to march, and we will do that.
 But we are also organizing.
 We hope you will join us in honoring our trans and queer legacy this way: by continuing the fight that has never ended, for the revolution we still desperately need–for now and for our future generations.” – Greater Portland Trans Unity and the 2019 Portland Trans Pride March Organizing Committee, June 2019.